vikramkannav/Tanda/source/includes/_tanda.md

 ## Tanda Users

-This is used for the list of the Tanda list.
+This API is used for the list of the Tanda users.

 ```shell
 curl -X GET \